AdamTahiri/AdamTahiri/README.md

 ### Hi there 👋

 ## I'm Adam and I have a passion for coding, gaming, and all things fitness related
-#### I am currently a new graduate from Pursuit, an intensive 12-month software engineering fellowship, where i have honed my skills to build many applications and projects using React, Javascript, Node, Express, HTML, CSS, Redux, PostgreSQL, GIT, and API's.
+#### I am a Pursuit alum, an intensive 12-month software engineering fellowship, where i have honed my skills to build many applications and projects using React, Javascript, Node, Express, HTML, CSS, Redux, PostgreSQL, GIT, and API's.
-#### I am currently an Apprentice at Uber working as an Android Engineer building out cool features on Eats.
+#### I am currently an Android Engineer @ Uber building out cool features on Eats.

 ### Fun Facts About Me:
 #### -I workout 6 days a week;